 How F1 Hybrids Work

-F1 hybrid breeding represents a technology to improve certain plant characteristics.
+F1 hybrid cannabis breeding represents a technology to improve certain plant characteristics.
 The concept of F1 breeding is based on crossing two homozygous parent lines.
 Those homozygous lines are fixed on the most important characteristics and reside in two different gene pools.

 F1 hybrids have already proven their worth in high-performing vegetable crops such as corn, sugar beet, tomato, pepper, and cucumber.
 The well-documented advantages of F1 seeds have made them the preferred starting material for the agricultural industry.